ojdunn/android-2048-game/README.md

 In the data binding process, the view subscribes to a data stream produced by the viewmodel.
 The view also displays data to the UI and captures user UI actions.
 The viewmodel does not need a reference to the view and it handles the UI data.
 The model handles application logic and data, notifies the viewmodel of changes, and receives updates from the viewmodel.

 The app is to consist of a welcome screen, a register account screen, an options screen, and a game screen.
 It is recommended by experts to use the Jetpack `navigation` library to create an app with one activity, a navigation graph, and a navigation controller to transition between screens.
+Each screen would be written as a single `Fragment` class hosted by a single `Activity` class.
+Fragments all have independent lifecycles like Activities and similar hook methods.
+Some additional hook methods of Fragments include onCreateView(), onAttach(), onDetach(), onDestroyView().
+They use layout files like Activities.

-Another option is to use a separate activity for each screen.
+Another option is to use a separate activity for each screen and changing between screens using the `Intent` class.
+This class also allows data to be sent between screens.

 The title screen simply introduces the game and allows the user to sign in or start a game without signing in.
 If the player doesn't sign in local data will be used.
 If the player signs in remote data will overwrite local data.
 Local data will be written remotely before the player exits the app.
 [Firebase](#Firebase) might be used for this purpose.

+The fit Android material design recommendations (see more on design section of Android docs) the options should be selected from the top app bar (the "action menu") and starting the game should be selected by a floating action bar (FAB) as starting the game is the primary action.

 The register screen allows a user to save their credentials to the cloud to allow the storage of their game data.
 This is an extra feature done for educational reasons.
 A game like this likely wouldn't need cloud storage unless connected to cloud game services, such as Google Play.